Adversarial Paraphrasing: A Universal Attack for Humanizing AI-Generated Text: Introduction

 Sadasivan \textit{et al.} \citep{sadasivan2025can} and Krishna \textit{et al.} \citep{krishna2023paraphrasing} demonstrated how AI-generated text can be paraphrased by another AI model to evade detection by the existing AI detectors.
 The former also showed that recursively paraphrasing AI-generated content can be used to stress-test these systems and highlighted the fundamental difficulty of reliably detecting AI-generated text.
 These paraphrasing-based attacks aim to obscure the statistical patterns and artifacts that detection models typically rely on.
 However, more recent work suggests that some advanced detectors — especially those trained on paraphrased AI outputs~\cite{hu2023radar} — may exhibit greater resilience to such evasion techniques.
 These developments naturally lead to a pressing question: \emph{``Is it possible to develop a universal attack framework that can consistently and effectively bypass these robust AI-generated text detectors with transferability to a wide variety of other detection systems?''}

-In this paper, we introduce a universal, training-free framework for humanizing AI-generated text, a novel attack designed to effectively and efficiently rephrase AI-generated text into ``human-like text'' that evades a wide range of detectors with greater success when compared to the existing evasion attack methods.
+In this paper, we introduce a universal, training-free framework for humanizing AI-generated text, a novel attack designed to effectively and efficiently rephrase AI-generated text to evade a wide range of detectors with greater success when compared to the existing attack evasion methods.
 Our approach, \textbf{Adversarial Paraphrasing}, leverages an existing instruction fine-tuned LLM (LLaMA-3-8B configured as a paraphraser via a custom system prompt) not just for paraphrasing, but for adversarially humanizing the text under the guidance of a trained AI text detector (see Figure~\ref{fig:title}).
 During the paraphrasing process, at each token generation step, we consider the top likely next tokens proposed by the paraphrasing LLM.
 Then, instead of standard decoding, we score each of these potential continuations using a guidance AI text detector.
-We then select the token that leads the sequence to be classified as most human-like by the detector, akin to a targeted, detector-guided beam search at depth one.
+We then select the token that leads the sequence to be predicted with the lowest ``AI score'' (or equivalently, the highest ``human score'') by the detector, akin to a targeted, detector-guided beam search at depth one.
 Some example results are shown in Table~\ref{tab:example_text}.
-This method operationalizes the goal of humanization directly within the generation process, falling under the umbrella of controlled text generation~\citep{zhou2023controlled, liang2024controllable, dathathri2019plug}, where the desired attribute is ``human-likeness'' as judged by a trained detector.
+This method operationalizes the goal of humanization directly within the generation process, falling under the umbrella of controlled text generation~\citep{zhou2023controlled, liang2024controllable, dathathri2019plug}.